Relationships between minimum rank problem parameters for cobipartite graphs: Combinatorial bounds for cobipartite graphs and patterns

-Since the initial force $a_1\to b_1$ from $F$ was a strictly positive semidefinite force, the vertices in $V(G)\setminus F$ induce two connected components.
-We claim this is also true of the vertices in $V(G) \setminus F'$.
-To see this, note that there is only one vertex that is in $F$ but not in $F'$, namely $x$.
-Hence, at the point where $F'$ is the set of filled vertices, if the unfilled vertices induce a single connected component, then there must be an edge from $x \in B$ to some unfilled vertex of $A$.
-That vertex cannot be $y$, since $y\in F'$ is filled.
-Therefore, it must be that $x$ is adjacent to some other vertex $z \in A \setminus F'$.
-But this implies that, under the original sequence of forces from $F$, there are two unfilled vertices of $A$, namely $y$ and $z$, both adjacent to $x$ at the point when the force $x\to y$ is to occur.
-(Recall that $y$ was chosen as the first vertex of $A$ to be forced.)
-This is clearly a contradiction, and hence we have shown that the vertices in $V(G)\setminus F'$ induce two connected components.
+As noted above, with $F$ as the set of filled vertices, the unfilled vertices induce two connected components.
+We claim that this remains true if $F'$ is taken as the set of filled vertices.
+Then the unfilled vertices are the same ones, except that they include $b'$ but not $a'$.
+Hence, assuming for the sake of contradiction that these induce a single connected component, some edge adjacent to $b'$ must be a cut edge for the unfilled subgraph.
+This must be an edge from $b' \in B$ to some vertex $a'' \in A$ not in $F'$.
+Since $a'\in F'$, we have $a''\neq a'$.
+In addition, since every vertex of $A$ that is in $F$ is also in $F'$, the fact that $a'' \not\in F'$ implies that $a''\not\in F$.
+But now consider the original sequence of forces from $F$.
+Because $a'$ was chosen as the first vertex of $A$ to be forced, $a''$ must remain unfilled at the point when the force $b'\to a'$ is to occur.
+But both are neighbors of $b'$ and, since $A$ is a clique, they are in the same connected component of the graph induced by the unfilled vertices at that point.
+But this implies that the force is impossible, and that contradiction proves our claim.
+Hence, the vertices in $V(G)\setminus F'$ induce two connected components.

-We may now argue as follows.
+We now argue as follows.
 Take $F'$ to be the initially filled set.
-Before any forces occur, $y$ is filled and has a single unfilled neighbor in $B$, namely $x$.
-Since the unfilled vertices induce two connected components, any unfilled neighbors of $y$ in $A$ are irrelevant, and $y$ can force $x$.
-After this force occurs, the set of filled vertices is a superset of $F$.
-Therefore, we may take $y\to x, a_1 \to b_1,a_2\to b_2,\ldots, a_k\to b_k$ as the initial $k+1$ forces.
-Each of these features a vertex in $A$ forcing a vertex in $B$ while some vertex of $A$ remains unfilled, and so these are all strictly positive semidefinite forces.
-After these forces are complete, the forcing can proceed exactly as it would have following the first $k+2$ forces from $F$, until ultimately all vertices of $G$ are filled.
+Then, since at least two vertices of $A$ are not in $F$, the choice of $F'$ implies that at least one vertex of $A$ is unfilled.
+Let $\hat a \in A$ be such a vertex.
+As noted above, before any forces occur, $a'$ is filled and has a single unfilled neighbor in $B$, namely $b'$.
+Since the unfilled vertices induce two connected components, any unfilled neighbors of $a'$ in $A$ do not affect whether the positive semidefinite forcing rule allows $a'$ to force $b'$, so this can be taken as the initial force.
+After this force occurs, the set of filled vertices is $F'\cup\{b'\}$, which is a superset of the positive semidefinite zero forcing set $F$.
+It follows that we may take

-Hence, $F'$ is a positive semidefinite zero forcing set for $G$ with $|F'|=|F|=Z_+(G)$ such that some complete forcing sequence from $F'$ begins with $k+1$ strictly positive semidefinite forces from $A$ to $B$.
-But $F$ was chosen so as to maximize $k$, so this is a contradiction. \end{proof}